spaceexpanse/libspex/nonfungible/README.md

 of created assets and their associated custom string data.

-The balances are simply unsigned 64-bit integers keyed by (user, asset) holding the balance of a certain asset by some Xaya user (`p/` name).
+The balances are simply unsigned 64-bit integers keyed by (user, asset) holding the balance of a certain asset by some SpaceXpanse user (`p/` name).
 Note that all balances are integers; but of course those balances could be "interpreted" and shown by some front-end application as decimal numbers.